-We’re getting lots of queries about what is and isn’t open on the island following the Covid-19 lockdown, so I thought I’d update everyone.
+We’re getting lots of queries about what is and isn’t open on the island, so we’re keeping this page live and updated regularly.

 Holy island is open for visitors.
 Like the rest of England, it followed the government’s Roadmap out of lockdown.
 There are no restrictions that are specific to Holy Island.
 Accommodation, shops, pubs and cafes have all reopened.
 As with normal years, some businesses will close for winter, and some opening times will be affected by tide times on particular days.

 We’ve had some calls from people thinking the island is closed because of bird flu.
 This is not the case.
 The confusion arises because the Farne Islands are closed to landing, but Lindisfarne (Holy Island) is open as usual.

 North Sea tides continue to operate as usual and are unaffected by government restrictions.
 Please refresh your knowledge on how to cross the causeway to the island safely before you visit.

 Holy Island parking and public toilets

 Car parks and public toilets on the island are open.

 All food establishment on the island have reopened.
 It is highly recommended you book dinner in advance (ideally a week or two before, if possible).
 Dinner places are limited and often sell out, even outside of high season, due to the high number of staycations following Covid.
 As with the rest of the country, some hospitality venues are short-staffed, and service might take longer.
 Please be understanding with them.
 They’ve not had an easy time.
 See our information page about food options.

 2022 high season was the busiest ever, with most vacancies during the summer months selling out.
 We’re already seeing increased bookings for 2023, and expect a busy year.
 If you plan to stay on the island, don’t leave it to the last minute and book well in advance.
 You can check our availability at Belvue Guesthouse here.

 Castle and Priory